hpdobrica/digital-garden-public/Monitoring.md

 Monitoring is an integral part of running services in production.
 Without it, we are blind to what's going on, and thus unable to act according to our best interest.

+Monitoring boils down to collecting events and their contexts (e.g., HTTP request is an event, its full context holds all details about it: url, body, status code...).
+Ideally, we'd have all events together with their whole contexts.
+In reality, that's a lot of data, so we need to divide monitoring into four categories:
+- profiling
+- tracing
+- logging
+- metrics

+While all of the above fall under broad term "Monitoring",

 Providing visibility is in the center of monitoring, but speaking more broadly, monitoring allows us to:
 - easily debug our systems
 - see how a change impacts our system
 - implement [[Alerting]] that something is broken or will break soon
 - perform long-term trend analysis

-Monitoring boils down to collecting events and their contexts (e.g., HTTP request is an event, its full context holds all details about it: url, body, status code...).
-Ideally, we'd have all events together with their whole contexts.
-In reality, that's a lot of data, so we need to divide monitoring into four categories:
--

 Efficient monitoring systems are best achieved with heavy use of [[White Box Monitoring]] with a bit of [[Black Box Monitoring]].
 It's very important for efficient monitoring systems to be able to tell what ([[Symptom Based Monitoring]]) from why ([[Cause Based Monitoring]]), as this will have a large impact on how we actually use the metrics we collect.